Leading order relativistic chiral nucleon-nucleon interaction: Theoretical framework

-To make things more transparent, we decompose the covariant potential into a sum of the static contribution and the relativistic corrections.
-For instance, the $^1S_0$ partial wave potential [Eq.~(\ref{Eq:VLSJfull})], expanded in terms of $1/M_N$, reads {
+In order to compare with the LO potential from the (modified) Weinberg power counting, we decompose the relativistic potential into the sum of the static contribution and the relativistic corrections.
+For instance, the $^1S_0$ partial wave potential [Eq.~(\ref{Eq:VLSJfull})], expanded in terms of $1/M_N$, reads

-}where $z$ is the cosine of the angle between $\vec{p}$ and $\vec{p}'$.
 It is easy to single out the static contributions because the relativistic corrections are suppressed by $1/M_N^{2n}$ ($n=1,2,\cdots$).
-In the covariant power counting, this argument is only true for OPEP, where the same coefficient, $\pi g_A^2/(2f_\pi^2)$, multiplies both the static contribution and the relativistic corrections.
-However, the situation for the contact interaction is different where an independent LEC, $(C_{1S0}+\hat{C}_{1S0})$, determines the relativistic corrections of the CTP.
+In the covariant power counting, this argument is only true for the OPEP, where the same coefficient, $\pi g_A^2/(2f_\pi^2)$, multiplies both the static contribution and the relativistic corrections.
+However, the situation for the contact interaction is different: an independent LEC, $(C_{1S0}+\hat{C}_{1S0})$, determines the relativistic corrections of the CTP.
+Here, the $1/M_N$ expansion of Eq.~(\ref{Eq:1S0VLSJ}) is shown simply for the purpose of comparison.
+In the numerical evaluation, we have used the relativistic interactions given in Eq.~(\ref{Eq:VLSJfull}) and Eqs.~(\ref{Eq:OPEJ}-\ref{Eq:OPEJp1m1}), where the retardation effect of the OPEP is taken into account.

-To make a quantitative statement, one has to determine the values of LECs by fitting to the {\it NN} scattering data, such as the partial wave phase shifts.
-Because the nuclear force is non-perturbative, in the covariant framework, one should iterate the potential by solving the Bethe-Salpeter (BS) equation~\cite{Salpeter:1951sz}.
-However, in practice, this is difficult and one often utilizes a three-dimensional reduction of the BS equation, e.g., the Blenkenbecklar-Sugar (BbS) equation~\cite{Blankenbecler:1965gx}, or the Kadyshevsky equation~\cite{Kadyshevsky:1967rs}.
-In this work, we employ the Kadyshevsky equation~\cite{note3}, which possesses a weaker cutoff dependence as shown in Refs.~\cite{Epelbaum:2012ua,Li:2016paq},